 What happens if my VPN disconnects?

-If your VPN disconnects, it leaves you vulnerable to privacy and security risks.
-This is because your internet traffic is no longer encrypted and secured, and your IP isn’t masked by the VPN IP.
-Anyone snooping on your connection can see your real IP and online activities.
+If your VPN disconnects, your internet traffic is no longer encrypted and routed through the VPN's servers.
+This can potentially expose your online activities and personal information to your ISP and any third parties monitoring your network.
 The best way to protect yourself from these risks is to use a VPN with a kill switch.
 A kill switch instantly cuts you off from the internet if your VPN disconnects, which means your data won’t be exposed.

 What should I do if my VPN keeps connecting and disconnecting?